EastmanJian/delightalk/README.md

 How to plug Delightalk into your website?
 -----------------------------------------
 ### Using existing REST service provided by eastmanjian.cn
-Plug the following codes into your web page where you wish the comments appear.
+The easiest way is just to plug the following codes into your web page where you wish the comments appear.
 ```html
 <!-- Delightalk codes -->
 <div id="delightalk"></div>